Print

 1. Melt the spicy paste.
 Set a large high-sided pan or saucepan over medium heat.
 Add 1 tablespoon of olive oil and 4 tablespoons of ‘nduja paste or gochujang paste.
 Cook, stirring for 2 minutes as the paste melts down into the oil.

-2. Make the mac and cheese.
-At this point, add 2 1/2 cups of milk, 1 cup of hot stock, the dried pasta, 2 crushed garlic cloves and 1 teaspoon of salt.
+2. Add the milk and stock.
+At this point, add 2 1/2 cups of milk, 1 cup of hot stock, the dried pasta, 2 crushed garlic cloves, and 1 teaspoon of salt.
 Stir everything and bring it to a simmer.
-Turn the heat down to low and cook, stirring occasionally, for about 12 minutes, until the pasta is al dente (cooked, with a little bite to it) and the sauce has thickened from the pasta starches.
-It will still be quite saucy at this stage – the cheese will thicken it up more.
-PRO TIP: Depending on the pasta shape you’re using, you may want to add a little more milk at this point, depending on how you like your mac and cheese.
+Turn the heat down to low and cook, stirring occasionally, for about 12 to 15 minutes, until the pasta is al dente (cooked, with a little bite to it) and the sauce has thickened from the pasta starches.

 Notes

 INGREDIENT NOTES: If you can’t find ‘nduja or gochujang, harissa paste is a good substitute.
 It’s also vegetarian.
 Taste it before you use it, as different brands of harissa have different levels of spice – start with 2 tablespoons of harissa paste if yours is particularly spicy.
 You could also use sriracha, or use finely chopped chorizo or another spicy sausage.
-You can play around with your cheeses here, too – use all cheddar if you like, or your favorite cheese.
-Try to make sure it’s a nice, strong-flavored cheese so you can really taste it in the sauce.
-I’ll often add some creamy blue cheese!
-Skip the gremolata if you like – it provides a lovely zesty element that cuts through the richness of the mac and cheese, but it’s equally as wonderful without it.
-Or, sprinkle over scallions and crispy onions.

 MAKE AHEAD: If you want to make the mac and cheese ahead of time, you’ll need to add a little liquid to it as you reheat it.
 You can either reheat it on the stovetop or in the microwave.
 I like to add a couple of tablespoons of water, just to help the sauce loosen up.
 The pasta will keep absorbing liquid as it cools, which is why you’ll need to do this.